pamolloy/linuxbootchain/doc/u-boot.md

 U-Boot includes some level of UEFI support and there is active development on ACPI.

-It implements a `bootflow scan -lb` command, which will search for bootable images and boot the highest priority image.
-But there does not appear to be a classic boot menu and the image search process can be very slow.
+It implements a `bootflow scan -lb` command, which will search for images and boot the highest priority image.
+But there does not appear to be a classic boot menu and the image search process is much slower than other implementations.

 Although it is possible to include an initramfs inside a kernel image, most distributions distribute them separately, which means the kernel boot loader